Cap Rate Calculator

 - Real Estate Valuation: The value of the property = NOI / Cap Rate.
 Appraisers often employ this method to determine valuations by using cap rates from similar properties.

 - Property Comparisons: Capitalization rates should be the same for properties around the same area with similar conditions, usage, and risk profile.
 If there is a difference in cap rates for similar properties, it could be due to mismanagement, under-renting, or another opportunity for a value-add scenario.

 - Returns Analysis: By definition, a capitalization rate is the rate of return that you can expect from a property after considering all of the income and actual expenses.

 - Market Analysis: The strength of a specific real estate market is reflected in the cap rates of the area; the lower the cap rate, the stronger the market (because the properties are in higher demand).
 This is often seen in large cities like New York, San Francisco, or other desirable locations.

-Limitations on Cap Rates
+What are the Limitations on Cap Rates?

 Cap rates are useful for many purposes, but there are some circumstances on which their accuracy cannot be relied upon in order to make financial decisions.
 The following are some circumstances where cap rates may not be useful to a real estate investor: